vncsmyrnk/dotfiles/README.md

 - `config`: Runs the config commands only
 - `unset-config`: Unsets the config (usually with `stow -D`)

-A module can be its own repo or commited directly into this repo.
+A module can be its own repo or commited directly into this repo on the _extra_ folder.

 ## Install